Colleen Dell: Works

 Dell’s research is primarily focused on the human-animal bond and "zooeyia", with particular attention to exploring the impact of therapy dogs visiting in various settings, such as prisons and hospitals.
-She has published over 85 articles, 25 book chapters and 57 reports on topics related to animal-assisted interventions, addictions, criminalization, health, healing and wellness, mental health, Indigenous wellbeing, and knowledge mobilization.
+She has published over 85 articles, 25 book chapters, and 57 reports on topics related to animal-assisted interventions, addictions, criminalization, health, healing and wellness, mental health, Indigenous wellbeing, and knowledge mobilization.

 In 2022, NPR News featured Dell’s work on the integration of therapy dogs as a way to echo Indigenous holistic approaches to health.
 Other research by Dell and her team suggests that culture-based interventions integrated into addictions treatment for Indigenous people can help improve client functioning in all areas of wellness.
 Alongside the Thunderbird Partnership Foundation, in 2015 Dell co-led the development of the Native Wellness Assessment, a measurement tool to demonstrate the efficacy of cultural interventions from a foundation of Indigenous evidence.

 In a 2008 study, Dell and her team determined the association between the beliefs of a group of adult, male prisoners in Iran about the transmission of HIV and their high-risk practices while in prison.
 The team found that educational harm reduction initiatives that are intended to promote the effectiveness of strategies designed to reduce the risk of HIV transmission may also decrease prisoners' high-risk behaviors.
 In 2010 she wrote about harm reduction policies for Indigenous peoples in Canada, and integrated these understandings into the therapy dog field with Indigenous opioid agonist therapy program patients.
 She co-published this work with program staff, a patient, and a therapy dog.
-She also led a study in understanding the role of Service Dogs in the health of Veterans diagnosed with PTSD and a Substance Use Disorder.
+She also led a study in understanding the role of service dogs in the health of veterans diagnosed with PTSD and substance use disorder.

 Dell's study on the stigma faced by Indigenous women with substance use health concerns was translated into a workshop and accompanying song and video, titled From Stilettos to Moccasins.
 More recently, the findings of her team’s therapy dog emergency department controlled trial were translated into an animated plain language short video.
 As co-founder and facilitator with Darlene Chalmers of the PAWSitive Support prison program, they have undertaken evaluations of the impact of therapy dogs in federal correctional institutions and shared them in an Animal Memories magazine.
 This and other gathered knowledge has been developed into an online therapy dog handler education course, released in 2022.
 Her team’s study with service dogs have also been translated into an online education course for trainers, released 2022.

 In 2011 Dell co-edited a Special Edition Substance Use & Misuse journal on volatile substance misuse.